PJWalker/daggerheart/content/Sablewood intro.md

+---
+draft: "true"
+---

 # Merchant Cart

->This evening, your party finally made it to the Fanewoods, a sprawling forest of strange and diverse trees some say are even older than the Forgotten Gods.
+> This evening, your party finally made it to the Fanewoods, a sprawling forest of strange and diverse trees some say are even older than the Forgotten Gods.
 >
->From within your carriage, behind the jostling of the caravan: the low calls of the cat-moths, the croak of the lemur-toads, the skittering of a family of squiriguanas in the underbrush.
+> From within your carriage, behind the jostling of the caravan: the low calls of the cat-moths, the croak of the lemur-toads, the skittering of a family of squiriguanas in the underbrush.
 >
->One of you is driving the carriage.
+> One of you is driving the carriage.
 Who is it?

 When a player volunteers their character as the carriage driver, you can ask them a question like: